OlympusDAO/olympus-docs/docs/overview/06_cooler-loans.md

 ### Extending Duration

 A user can extend a loan at any time, for as long as they want, with the same terms they opened a Cooler with.
 However, because of how loans are fulfilled, any loan extension must first repay the accrued interest on previous loans before the extension is granted.
-This is done automatically in a single transaction.
+This is done automatically in a single transaction, optimized to reduce friction and costs for the user.

-Furthermore, since Clearinghouse.sol gives the ability to extend a loan an arbitrary number of times, the user must pay up to N-1 interest terms if they want to extend a loan for N terms.
+Furthermore, since Clearinghouse.sol gives the ability to extend a loan an arbitrary number of times, the user must pay N-1 interest terms if they want to extend a loan for N terms.
 This is best demonstrated with the examples below.

 Example: user has an open loan, borrowing 95 DAI against 100 DAI worth of gOHM, owing 1.57 DAI in interest.
 They want to extend the loan for one more term (121 days).
 For this to work, they transfer 1.57 DAI (paying off interest on previous loan) and loan expiry extends by 121 days.
 In another 121 days, user owes 1.57 DAI interest and 95 DAI in principal.